miguelclean/dotfiles/vim/README.md

 My Vimrc Config
 ===============

-This directory hosts my personal vim config files.
+This repo hosts my personal vim config files.
+They are very unlikely to be useful to anybody (excepting me) at this point.

 Dependancies
 ============